osg-htc/docs/docs/security/install-gums.md

 |                    | `/var/log/gums/gums-egee-security.root.log` | GUMS may also output some security related messages to this file as well. |
 |                    | `/var/log/gums/gums-privilege.root.log`     | GUMS outputs mapping related errors to this file.                         |

-### Tuning GUMS for a big Site ###

-The [GUMS scalability page](../security/gums-scalability) contains several performance tips built from the experience of running the service on FermiGrid, a big OSG Site.

 How to get Help?
 ----------------